malonehunter/hyperdope-gematria/README.md

 ### Changing the Theme

-There are 10 themes packaged with Hyper Calc: black, blue, green, green alt, red charcoal, teal, white, and old book (normal, bright, and dim).
+There are 10 themes packaged with the cypher calculator: black, blue, green, green alt, red charcoal, teal, white, and old book (normal, bright, and dim).

 To enable a theme, uncomment the 'AUTO LOAD THEME' script at the bottom of index.html and change the reference to any of the files in the /theme folder.